Skip to main content

 Which BMR formula is most accurate?

-Mifflin-St Jeor is the default and is accurate within ยฑ10% for most people.
+Mifflin-St Jeor is the default and is accurate within ±10% for most people.
 Harris-Benedict (Revised) is similar.
 Katch-McArdle uses lean body mass (from body fat %) and can be more accurate for people with higher muscle mass.
-This TDEE calculator lets you switch between Mifflin-St Jeor, Harris-Benedict, and Katch-McArdle (with optional body fat %) to compare and choose.
+You can flip between Mifflin-St Jeor, Harris-Benedict, and Katch-McArdle (with optional body fat %) to compare and choose.

 How does muscle mass affect TDEE?

 Muscle burns more calories at rest than fat.
 Higher lean body mass raises BMR and therefore TDEE.
 The Katch-McArdle formula uses lean body mass instead of total weight, so it can give a higher (and often more accurate) BMR for muscular individuals.
-This TDEE calculator supports Katch-McArdle when you enter body fat %.
+Turn on body fat % when you want to run Katch-McArdle.

 How is TDEE calculated?